 The reservoir was constructed in the 1859’s to supply water to Liverpool and is part of a chain of reservoirs in the Rivington area.
 We passed the Tudor style Waterman’s Cottage built by Liverpool Corporation.

 White Coppice is a small hamlet with some fine cottages, now highly prized.
 It is well known for it’s sloping cricket pitch in an idyllic situation.
 We sat eating our sandwiches on a bench watching the groundsman fine tune the batting area in readiness for this weekends fixture.

 On the return we looked into Lester Mill Quarry once a fairly popular climbing venue, nobody appears to visit now.
 Some of the longer extreme graded climbs look distinctly uninviting, they were always a bit scary with dubious rock. [the midges were just as dangerous] That is why this quarry was always a poor second to the well used Anglezarke across the road.
 Managed to identify one climb we three often did as a warm up – Lester Rib VD on a small buttress at the entrance to the quarry.
 The quarry was originally worked for paving stones still being walked on in Manchester and Salford.

-A’s knee survived the 6 miles, we considered the extension around Rivington Reservoir but as the heat was so oppressive we opted for a cool pint in the nearby Bay Horse, an old haunt from post Anglezarke climbing evenings.
+The Plastic Bag Man’s knee survived the 6 miles, we considered the extension around Rivington Reservoir but as the heat was so oppressive we opted for a cool pint in the nearby Bay Horse, an old haunt from post Anglezarke climbing evenings.